erickrr-bd/Telk-Alert/README.md

 - The connection with ElasticSearch can be established using an authentication method (HTTP Authentication or API Key). **Note:** This must be configured on the cluster.
 - The SSL certificate can be verified or not. **Note:** It's recommended to verify the certificate, for security reasons.
 - Telk-Alert works with any index or index pattern.
-- Use of query string to search for defined events.
-[Query String](https://www.elastic.co/guide/en/elasticsearch/reference/7.17/query-dsl-simple-query-string-query.html)
+- Use of [Query String](https://www.elastic.co/guide/en/elasticsearch/reference/7.17/query-dsl-simple-query-string-query.html) to search for defined events.
 - Each alert can be sent to a different Telegram channel.
 - Each alert rule is assigned a criticality level (High, medium and low).
 - N alert rules can be running at the same time, because Telk-Alert uses threads.